9th-circle/Anathema.Vectors/README.md

 - The output of this project has not been tested or validated yet - the code has been written but undeniably makes mistakes in calculations.
 This is a work in progress right now.

+## Why?

+System.Numerics contains a native SIMD-enabled Vector class.
+It's extremely fast and is what most developers would expect.
+Why not just use that?

+Anathema Vectors has a few benefits:

+- Rich feature set: Wider range of linear algebra tools than System.Numerics.
+Support for integer vectors and complex numbers.
+- Dependency-free: Builds with nothing more than .NET Fx 2.0 - compatible with any platform newer than that (including transpilers).
+- Convenience: Swizzles and easy interoperation between types.
+- Modularity: Compile time preprocessor directives allow you to chop the library down to the features you're using, and nothing more.
+- Familiarity: Syntax is as close to that of GLSL as possible.

 ## Approach

 - The notation is terse and annotations are minimal.
 The assumption is that you either have a decent understanding of basic linear algebra, or that you are willing to learn it on your own.